 Percentages are rounded

 For organizational chart, click on link

 Internal Audit Division

 The Internal Audit Division conducts comprehensive audits of TDCJ’s major systems and controls.

-Internal Audit prepares independent analyses, assessments and recommendations concerning the adequacy and effectiveness of the agency's internal policies and procedures, and the quality of performance in carrying out assigned responsibilities.
+Internal Audit prepares independent analyses, assessments and recommendations concerning the adequacy and effectiveness of the agency’s internal policies and procedures, as well as the quality of performance in carrying out assigned responsibilities.
 To accomplish its mission, Internal Audit performs financial and performance audits according to an annual audit plan approved by the Texas Board of Criminal Justice.
-Recommendations for improvements to the agency's system of internal controls are then provided and tracked.
+Recommendations for improvements to the agency’s system of internal controls are then provided and tracked.

 The audit plan submitted annually to the Board is developed using risk assessment techniques and may include audits of internal operations, contract providers, and community supervision and corrections departments.
 In addition to routine auditing, the division may participate in investigations of specific acts.